TheDuckman/money-tracker/README.md

 ```bash
 yarn dev
 ```
-and the project should be running, locally, in development mode.
+and the project should be running locally in development mode.

 ##  Links